MultiCraft/repixture/manual_generator/content/manual.md

 In this page you can view and equip armor, which protects you from some forms of damage.

-If you have a helmet, chestplate or a pair of boots, simply put it into the matching slot to equip it.
+If you have a helmet, chestplate or a pair of boots, simply put it into the matching slot (1) to equip it.
 Move an item away from the armor slots to unequip it.

+Next to the shield icon (2) you see your current protection level.
+Damage is reduced by the shown percentage.

+If you receive any armor bonuses, additional icons and text may appear on the page.
+Move the cursor on the icon for an explanation.

 #### Achievements